 As a responsible parent though, there are always going to be questions about the safety of electric scooters.

-Anytime you’re talking about children hopping on top of a motorised vehicle and zooming around, there are going to be risk factors in play – but determining whether or not scooters are safe enough for your child to use is something you need to weigh independently.
+Anytime you’re talking about children hopping on top of a motorized vehicle and zooming around, there are going to be risk factors in play – but determining whether or not scooters are safe enough for your child to use is something you need to weigh independently.

 Armed with the details we share below, hopefully you’ll have a better idea of how safe electric scooters can be when used correctly!